 While this example deals with just a handful of records on standard objects, the same restore workflow can be used just as easily for much larger quantities of data on custom objects.
 It’s a way of visualizing and planning the restore process that matches how we tend to think about this kind of data loss incident, and it streamlines the recovery process very effectively.

 We’re piloting this new workflow and gathering feedback

 At the time of writing, this workflow is currently being piloted — let us know how you get on with it!
 As always, we love getting any and all feedback from you so we can keep improving the product.
 There are a couple of things we already plan to add.
 We’re currently adding support for objects with binary fields.
 We’re also looking to add support for restoring child records that are on the same object as the parent record.
 If you see anything else you think we should consider adding, don’t hesitate to get in touch via our live chat.

 Back up and restore Salesforce data with confidence!

-The example we've looked at in this post shows just how easy it is to lose countless records with a single click.
-And these incidents aren't always caused by rogue salespeople!
-As a perceptive user told me: "I need this to protect me from myself!"
-One accidental or misguided deletion can have several knock-on effects that quickly escalate to become a data loss incident your manual backup and restore processes can't cope with at all well.
+As the examples in this post have shown, it’s easy to lose countless records with a single click.
+As a perceptive user told me: “I need this to protect me from myself!”
+One accidental or misguided deletion can have several knock-on effects that quickly escalate to become a data loss incident your manual backup and restore processes can’t cope with at all well.

-Data loss is surprisingly common, comes in all shapes and sizes, and can be caused by human error, malicious action, or a data integration that doesn't go to plan.
-The metadata that shapes your org also needs to be protected, because it's costly to lose all your customization, and you're one bad release or outage away from that happening.
-Get started with Gearset's backup solution and recover from any data loss quickly and reliably.
+Data loss is surprisingly common, comes in all shapes and sizes, and can be caused by human error, malicious action, or a data integration that doesn’t go to plan.
+The metadata that shapes your org also needs to be protected, because it’s costly to lose all your customization, and you’re one bad release or outage away from that happening.
+Get started with Gearset’s backup solution today with a 30-day free trial, and recover from any data loss quickly and reliably.